 In remembrance of Ka Bert’s remarkable contribution to the Philippine Labor Movement, EILER conducts the Felixberto Olalia, Sr. Education Festival to provide Filipino workers and unionists the necessary theoretical foundations in pursuing labor education in relation to social realities.
 Through critical educational discussions and workshops, the Festival ultimately hopes to motivate the participants to take action in the promotion of workers’ rights and taking part in the struggle for genuine social change.

-For inquiries, send name/s, mobile number, organization, your questions and/or the course you are interested to take to firstname.lastname@example.org (email).
+For inquiries, send name/s, mobile number, organization, your questions and/or the course you are interested to take to firstname.lastname@example.org or email@example.com (email).
 Follow Ka Bert ED Fest on Twitter for news and updates.